schmouk/CppRandLib/README.md

 ---
 ## Implementation
-Current implementation of CppRandLib is provided for c++11 and c++20 standards.
+Current implementation of **CppRandLib** is provided for c++11 and c++20 standards.
 Final performances are similar, except for *FastRand63* which has proven to be 33% slower for the c++20 version of the code than for the c++11 version (we don't know why) and for *Squares64* which is 18% faster for the c++20 version.
-Notice also: some of the PRNG algorithms involve 128-bits integer artihemtics. **CppRandLib** provides its own minimalist library for such computations since not all c++ compilers provide it (e.g. Microsoft compiler).
+Notice also: some of the PRNG algorithms involve 128-bits integer artihmetics. **CppRandLib** provides its own minimalist library for such computations since not all c++ compilers provide it (e.g. Microsoft compiler).
 Meanwhile, some other c++ compilers do implement 128-bits integer arithmetics (e.g. gcc).
 It might be of interest for users aware of this that they modify **CppRandLib** code by their side to take benefit of this.
 Conditional code is currently not implemented in **CppRandLib**.

 ---